magilisaau/ebuilder/README.md

 before start, let's look at several concepts in the code

-**block:**  blocks are the smallest unit of building, every type of block is represented by a number, for example, 0 represents for air, 1: stone, 2:  grass block, 9: water, 175: sun flower
+**block:**  blocks are the smallest unit of building, every type of block is represented by a number, for example, 0 represents for air, 1: stone, 2:  grass block, 9: water,  for detail please refer to  https://github.com/magilisaau/minecraft_buildAssistant/blob/master/blockid.py

 **mark**: mark is a position on the map in game which you have marked for later use.
 Thinking about building a wall.
 First step, mark a place.
 Then, mark another place.
 At last, build a wall between two marks.